-The Unity Budget5 states that the JSS is a temporary scheme for 2020.
-This is reinforced in the Resilience Budget6 which states that the JSS is provided until the end of 2020.
-The Fortitude Budget7 subsequently states that the JSS will support wage costs for ten months, instead of the nine months which was announced in the Resilience Budget.
+The Unity Budget states that the JSS is a temporary scheme for 2020.
+This is reinforced in the Resilience Budget which states that the JSS is provided until the end of 2020.
+The Fortitude Budget subsequently states that the JSS will support wage costs for ten months, instead of the nine months which was announced in the Resilience Budget.
+The Ministerial Statement states that the JSS has been extended by up to seven months, covering wages paid up to March 2021.
+With this JSS extension, most businesses will receive wage support for 17 months, instead of ten months as announced in the Fortitude Budget.